ViktorStarchenko/aigi/wp-content/plugins/modern-footnotes/readme.txt

 .modern-footnotes-footnote__note--mobile - The styling for a mobile footnote .modern-footnotes-footnote__note--desktop - The styling for a desktop footnote

+== Shortcode options ==
+You can modify some behaviours or styles of your footnotes by using the following options within our shortcode.
+[mfn referencenumber=3]This footnote will have the number 3[/mfn] [mfn class='my-pretty-class']This footnote will have 'my-pretty-class' as additional class, allowing for custom styling of individual footnotes.[/mfn]
+[mfn referencereset='true']This footnote will reset the footnote counter and therfore receive 1 as its number.
+Following footnotes will also receive their number according to this new start.[/mfn]

 == Frequently Asked Questions ==
 =How do I create a footnote?=
 Use a footnote in your post by using the footnote icon in the WordPress editor or by using the shortcode: [mfn]this will be a footnote[/mfn]